 I’m DrDan, and I created 101 Cooking for Two.
 I’ve always been good at cooking, and my monster cookies are famous.
 I have progressively taken over the cooking and now do most of it.

-I’m a practicing pediatrician in West Michigan, but I hide behind my “nom de plume” DrDan because my professional life is way too busy to let the two overlap.
+I’m a retired pediatrician in West Michigan.
 This blog started as a hobby but is now my primary profession.
 I have an obsessive personality, so I work on getting things just right for you.
 It combines my old computer programming background with my love of cooking and my desire to learn more photography.
 It just fits as a hobby.

 As with medicine, I will bring a scientifically critical eye to my cooking.
 I will try to explain things and give you options that will work in your everyday kitchen.